- Elder Law: Asset Planning and Protection

 Eastern Michigan University, B.A.

 Super Lawyer: 2007-2018

-For the tenth consecutive year, Ms. Schmitt has been selected as a Michigan Super Lawyer by Thomson Reuters, the world’s leading source of information for the legal industry.
+For the eleventh consecutive year, Ms. Schmitt has been selected as a Michigan Super Lawyer by Thomson Reuters, the world’s leading source of information for the legal industry.

 She has served on the Board of Directors of the National Academy of Elder Law Attorneys, (NAELA) and was recognized as a Fellow in the Academy in 2003.
 In the early 1980’s, Mary created the concept of an Interceptor Trust; a court authorized Special Needs Trust.
 She persuaded Judges in more than twenty-seven (27) counties throughout Michigan to approve these special needs trusts to protect assets of individuals with disabilities.
 These trusts have become more popular since 1993, when Congress specifically gave Courts the authority to establish these trusts under federal law, also referred to as “d (4) (A)”.
 In 2003, she became the 9th recipient of the national Theresa Foundation Award, in recognition of her community service for people with disabilities.

 She is a Past President of The ARC of Oakland County, Inc., the nation’s sixth largest ARC, and served on the Board of Directors for twelve years.
 Mary is a charter member of the Special Needs Alliance, a national network of lawyers dedicated to Disability and Public Benefits Law.
 Click here to view the most recent newsletter from The ARC.